 Note that the Draft Regional Standard for Fermented Noni Fruit Juice (draft Standard) provides that scopoletin levels should be kept as low as technologically feasible until a safe level is established by JECFA.

-CCNASWP is requested by CCMAS to provide clarification on the methods for the identification of scopoletin and deacetylasperulosidic acid in terms of a clear indication of the solid phase extraction separation mode.
+Note: that ……CCNASWP is requested by CCMAS to provide clarification on the methods for the identification of scopoletin and deacetylasperulosidic acid in terms of a clear indication of the solid phase extraction separation mode.
 Therefore one more bullet point is needed to address this matter.
 [Secretariat question]

 Note that the process of collecting, testing and analysing samples of fermented noni fruit juice has begun and inform CCCF accordingly.
 Once all interested member countries in the South West Pacific (SWP) region have contributed to the data package, it will be submitted to JECFA for assessment.
 The resulting assessment is intended to inform the draft Standard) (or adopted standard, as relevant).